kibertoad/toad-scheduler/README.md

 ```

+## Usage in clustered environments

+`toad-scheduler` does not persist its state by design, and has no out-of-the-box concurrency management features.
+In case it is necessary
+to prevent parallel execution of jobs in clustered environment, it is highly recommended to use [redis-semaphore](https://github.com/swarthy/redis-semaphore) in your tasks.

 ## API for schedule

 * `days?: number` - how many days to wait before executing the job for the next time;